alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-on-diversity-muslim-groups.md

 ---
-layout: post
-publisher: "alsalafiyyah@icloud.com"
-title: "What is the ruling on having multiple Islamic groups?"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no.16063, Question 2"
-category: [fatwas,sects]
+date: 2020-09-03
+group7: true
 hijri: Muharram 15, 1442
-date: 2020-09-03
-locale: en
 lang: en
-group7: true
+layout: post
-note: true
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no.16063, Question 2
-summary: "You have to follow the path of Ahlus-Sunnah wal-Jama'ah to which the Prophet guided us when sects first started to appear."
+summary: You have to follow the path of Ahlus-Sunnah wal-Jama'ah to which the Prophet guided us when sects first started to appear.
+title: What is the ruling on having multiple Islamic groups?
 ---

 ### Question: